Gonapamuhanya festival: Location and changes

 Traditionally held at Bolero, the ceremony has more recently been staged at the Kadumuliro Cultural Site to accommodate growing attendance and to establish a permanent cultural heritage location for the Tumbuka people.

 Activities and symbolism

 The ceremony includes historical recitations, traditional dances, displays of Tumbuka heritage, and communal feasting.
 The climax features the arrival of the Paramount Chief, who may be carried in procession, sometimes on an ox-cart or vehicle to the ceremonial grounds, greeted by ululations and chants of praise.

 Attendance and cultural significance

 The festival regularly draws Malawi's presidents and high-ranking government officials, along with traditional leaders and dignitaries, conveying its role in cultural preservation and national unity.

 Social challenges and governance

-Past editions of the ceremony have witnessed tensions when political elements sought to exploit the gathering.
+The 2017 edition of the ceremony witnessed tensions when political parties sought to exploit the gathering.
 In response, organizers have discouraged attendees from wearing political party regalia to preserve the event's cultural neutrality.

+In 2022 the new Paramount Chief Chikulamayembe Joseph Bongololo Gondwe was installed by the President Lazurus in 2022 in Bolero.
+The 60 year old was installed at Bolero Community Ground where tight security was required as a rival's supporters were protesting.
+The protests included damaging cars and removing electricity lines.

+The highlight of the 2025 festival was to unveiling of a tombstone to Chikulamayembe I who founded the dynasty.
+The festival, however, was the site of fighting between supporters of Gondwe and those who thought that Mtima Gondwe, the son of the previous king, was the rightful chief.
+One group argued that they supported the rightful heir to be King.
+Tear gas was used to control the crowd.